francissibal/Credit_Card_Fraud_Analysis/README.md

 * Gas/Transport: 0.44%

 ### Geographic and Merchant Hotspots
-Top State by Fraud Amount: California leads all states in total fraudulent losses with $206K.
+California leads all states in total fraudulent losses with $206K.
 While California records the highest total fraud losses ($206K), Alaska has the highest proportional risk, with a fraud rate of 1.69% despite its smaller transaction volume.

 Top State by Fraud Amount
 * California → $206K (402 fraud cases out of 80,495 transactions)